 Types of Secondary Loss

-- Secondary Losses: Lifestyle & Surroundings
+- Secondary Losses: Lifestyle & Surroundings (you are here!)

 - Secondary Losses: Roles & Relationships

-- Secondary Losses: Hopes & Dreams
+- Secondary Losses: Hopes & Dreams (coming soon)

 In further posts I’ll go into detail about each of these types of loss, but here is a quick summary for each type of loss:

-Loss of lifestyle and tangible realities
+Loss of lifestyle and surroundings

 If you’ve lost the main person in your life who provided financially, this category of loss is likely to affect you significantly.
 The biting reality of the secondary loss of income is evident in your wallet.
 If you had been paying great deals of money for the care of your recently deceased loved one, the opposite might be true, that the excess money which once was budgeted for them is now flowing like a muddy stream back into your bank account.
 Whether or not you are financially thrown into insecurity, there are other things that you may or may not be able to or want to afford now that your loved one is gone – including property or a business and things you may begin doing that you might not have otherwise.